suikan4github/kaiten-yaki/INSTALL.md

 - VGNAME
 - CRYPTPARTNAME

-So, Kaiten-yaki will leave the "bad" logical volume and allow you to overwrite it by GUI/TUI installer.
+Kaiten-yaki will leave the "bad" logical volume and allow you to overwrite it by GUI/TUI installer.
 ### About ITERTIME parameter
 This parameter is recommended to left as default value (=0), unless you understand what it mean well.